Consistency training III: An engineer's guide to the literature

 Same as Noisy Student except the teacher now adapts to the student, and the teacher does consistency training ala UDA at the same time.
 Student trains on hard labels from the teacher.

 but most methods use soft labels unless explicitly noted.
-Psuedolabelling / consistency training on the soft labels is the same as knowledge distillation, Distilling the Knowledge in a Neural Network (2015)
+Psuedolabelling / consistency training on the soft labels is the same as

 ———————–